-What 91,000 Procurement Workflows Taught Us About Construction Documents
+What 100,000 Procurement Workflows Taught Us About Construction Documents

 By BuildVision Team · March 2026

-We've now run over 91,000 AI workflow executions across 12 distinct procurement workflows, all on real commercial construction documents.
+We've now run over 100,000 AI workflow executions across 12 distinct procurement workflows, all on real commercial construction documents.
 Not demo data.
 Not cherry-picked PDFs.
 Real mechanical schedules, electrical panel listings, plumbing fixture tables, spec books, addenda, and the full mess of documents that show up when a GC starts buying equipment for a project.

-This post is a look at what we've learned — not about AI in the abstract, but about the specific, frustrating, deeply idiosyncratic nature of construction documents.
+This post is a look at what we've learned, not about AI in the abstract, but about the specific, frustrating, deeply idiosyncratic nature of construction documents.
 What makes them hard.
 Where accuracy matters most.
 And what happens when you get it wrong.

-The document landscape
+The document set

 When a general contractor or procurement team starts equipment buyout on a commercial project, the document set typically includes:

-Across 91,000+ executions, we've touched every combination of these document types.
+Across 100,000+ executions, we've touched every combination of these document types.
 The patterns that emerged surprised us.

 What makes construction documents hard